 You can’t insist you are taking them “literally” when you punish your kids with a paddle, a belt, a glue stick, or your hand.
 Sebet doesn’t refer to any of those things.
 You also can’t claim to be taking them “literally” when you are spanking a toddler or a girl.
 Ben and Na’ar don’t refer to them at all when taken in the most literal fashion.
 Basically, if you apply these passages in any way other than using a walking stick to wallop your teenage sons (or your armor bearer, if you have one of those around), you already aren’t taking them strictly literally.
 Which means…

 Whether they recognize it or not, pretty much everybody agrees these passage aren’t literal.

 That being the case, the argument shouldn’t be over whether they are meant “literally” or not.
 Rather, we should be asking: How should Christians apply these poetic/symbolic pieces of wisdom?
-Do the verses use male teenagers and walking sticks to symbolizemany kinds of corporal punishment on many different ages and genders of children?
+Do the verses use male teenagers and walking sticks to symbolize many kinds of corporal punishment on many different ages and genders of children?
 Or is the symbolism even broader?
-Could it be referring symbolically to the overall concept of discipline, without any direct connection to corporal punishment at all?
+Could it be referring symbolically to the overall concept of discipline, without giving specific instructions for corporal punishment at all?